yoomlam/camelapp/README.md

 - Allow folks to familiarize themselves with Java, Gradle, Spring, and Camel tools
 - Enables folks to experiment with the code

+(Interpret any reference to "RRD" as simply an acronym for this application.)

 ## Files and directories

 - `init.log` - describes how this project was created, along with links to reading materials